CAAPIM/Microgateway/get-started/get-started.md

     - CLIENT_SECRET: the OAuth client secret received during the OAuth client registration
     - IP: the IP address of your laptop

-- Access the exposed micro-service
+- Access the exposed microservice
   Run the following command:
   ```
   cd get-started/external/oauth-clients/tiny-oauth-client